overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 SysVinit as a standalone init system is just too old and the bootup scripts were outdated.
 OpenRC runs successfully as of        2017-10-13.
 Now I am more indendent from the CLFS guys.
 I updated the toolchain to binutils 2.29.1, GCC 7.2.0 and glibc 2.26 by myself.
 CLFS is has not come that far, yet. **_I will delete sysvinit scripts in a few weeks!_**

 I will ONLY make this bootable for **UEFI** systems.

+I will ONLY provide a script for one bootloader - **goofiboot**. (gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as standalone.

 This "distro" will start with kernel 4.12.10.
 I will try to use openrc-elogind and NOT consolekit.
 Elogind however is suddenly failing on me although it worled before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments.